AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 Repeat this process to add as many activities as needed, depending on the tasks your workflow performs.
 You can also insert a new activity between two activities.
 To do this, click the **+** button on the transition between the activities, select the desired activity, and configure it in the right pane.

 To remove an activity, select it in the canvas and click the **Delete** icon in the activity properties.
+See [Delete and disconnect activities](#delete) for the available options.

 >[!TIP]
 >